Joeltronics/croqu-8/README.md

 License: Creative Commons BY-NC-SA 4.0

+Includes some code by others (all CC4-BY-NC-SA):
-Includes some Physics code from pico pool by nusan, BBS cart #21797 (CC4-BY-NC-SA)
+* Some physics code from pico pool by nusan, BBS cart #21797
+* pelogen_tri_low() from Pelogen by shiftalow, https://www.lexaloffle.com/bbs/?pid=75530#p

 ## Controls